-For MySQL Shell connections using classic MySQL protocol, specify the name of the authentication plugin used by the user account, for example caching_sha2_password (which is the default for user accounts created in MySQL 8.0).
+For MySQL Shell connections using classic MySQL protocol, specify the name of the authentication plugin used by the user account, for example caching\sha2\password (which is the default for user accounts created in MySQL 8.0).
 MySQL Shell uses the MySQL client library for client-side authentication for these connections.
 The following authentication methods require additional configuration:

-authentication_ldap_sasl_client

-The authentication_ldap_sasl_client client-side plugin is for SASL-based LDAP authentication, including GSSAPI/Kerberos authentication.
+clear_text_password The mysql_clear_password client-side plugin is required for simple LDAP authentication.
+It is built in to the MySQL client library, but for security it is not enabled by default.
+From MySQL Shell 8.0.27, MySQL Shell enables and uses the plugin when you specify it with theauth-method=clear_text_password connection option.
+This authentication type is only suitable for a secure connection that uses SSL or sockets, so you must configure the secure connection before using it.
+Note that with the option ssl-mode=preferred, the SSL connection is not guaranteed, so a connection with this option set is not considered to be an SSL connection.
+For more information, see Section 4.3.4, "Using Encrypted Connections". authentication Idap sasl client The authentication ldap sasl client client-side plugin is authentication_idap_sasi_client for SASL-based LDAP authentication, including GSSAPI/Kerberos authentication.
 It is not built in to the MySQL client library, but it is shipped in the MySQL Server packages.
-To load it, you must use the --mysql-plugin-dir option to specify a path to the plugin in the MySQL Server packages.
+To load it, you must use themysql-plugin-dir option (available from MySQL Shell 8.0.27) to specify a path to the plugin in the MySQL Server packages. authentication_kerberos_client The authentication_kerberos_client client-side plugin is for Kerberos authentication.

-authentication_kerberos_client

-The authentication_kerberos_client client-side plugin is for Kerberos authentication.
 It is not built in to the MySQL client library, but it is shipped in the MySQL Server packages.
-To load it, you must use the --mysql-plugin-dir option to specify a path to the plugin in the MySQL Server packages.
+To load it, you must

-Cached ticket-granting tickets (TGTs) for Kerberos authentication are supported from MySQL 8.0.27 when the --auth-method option is used to specify the authentication_ldap_sasl_client or authentication_kerberos_client plugin, and the --mysql-plugin-dir option is used to provide a path to the plugin.
+Cached ticket-granting tickets (TGTs) for Kerberos authentication are supported from MySQL 8.0.27 when the --auth-method option is used to specify the authentication\ldap\sasl\client or authentication\kerberos\client plugin, and the --mysql-plugin-dir option is used to provide a path to the plugin.
 To use cached TGTs, do not specify a user and password in the connection options.
 When you specify one of these plugins and do not specify a user and password, MySQL Shell does not supply the system user name, does not prompt for a password, and does not attempt to use the Secret Store helper to retrieve or store credentials.